LokiMetaSmith/NASA-COG/elec/Control Board/Control_1v1/FactoryTest/README.md

 ## Test Procedure
 ### Before Test, Finish Assembly
 Install on these units the feed through headers for the Due connections which make this assembly become a shield for a Due.
+Color the connector J11, +12VIn red with a sharpie.

 ### Unpowered Test of PWA.